toutjavascript/infollama-proxy/README.md

 - Python 3.11 or higher
 - Ollama server running on your local machine
-- Tested on Windows 10/11, macOS with Mx Silicon Chip (need to be tested on Linux)
+- Tested on Linux Ubuntu, Windows 10/11, macOS with Mx Silicon Chip

 ## Installation